sculab/EasyMiner/README.md

 EasyMiner, building upon our previous projects Easy353 and GeneMiner, operates on Windows and offers an enhanced user experience.
 It is designed with a user-friendly Windows graphical interface, enabling efficient and precise extraction of molecular markers on personal computers without relying on server resources.

 EasyMiner efficiently and precisely extracts molecular markers from second-generation sequencing data, leveraging reference genes from closely related species.
 Additionally, it offers functionalities for plastid genome assembly, gene sequence decomposition in GenBank files, and the identification of paralogs.

+# Cite
+For the present analysis, it would be appropriate to reference our previously published paper:

+For general use:
+- Pulin Xie, Yongling Guo, Yue Teng, Wenbin Zhou, Yan Yu.
+2024.
+GeneMiner: a tool for extracting phylogenetic markers from next-generation sequencing data.
+Molecular Ecology Resources.
+DOI: 10.1111/1755-0998.13924

+For obtaining Angiosperms353 genes:
+- Zhang Z, Xie P, Guo Y, Zhou W, Liu E, Yu Y. 2022.
+Easy353: A tool to get Angiosperms353 genes for phylogenomic research.
+Molecular Biology and Evolution 39(12): msac261.

 # Dependencies